DiscRoomFan36/tile_editor/README.md

 ### For basic tile editor (1.0?):

-- Fix Grid rendering, should start in a corner and not move, much?
 - add some kind of symbol that tells you where (0,0) is.
 - make default more obvious
 - Remove rainbow colors, (but keep a secret toggle?)